 Collateralized agreements are resale agreements.
-Collateralized financings are other secured financings.
-The firm enters into resale agreements and other secured financings in order to, among other things, facilitate client activities and to finance certain firm activities.
+Collateralized financings are repurchase agreements and other secured financings.
+The firm enters into these transactions in order to, among other things, facilitate client activities and to finance certain firm activities.

-Collateralized agreements and financings are presented on a net-by-counterparty basis when a legal right of setoff exists.
+Collateralized agreements and financings with the same settlement date are presented on a net-by-counterparty basis when such transactions meet certain settlement criteria and are subject to netting agreements.
 Interest on collateralized agreements and collateralized financings is recognized over the life of the transaction.

-Resale Agreements
+Resale and Repurchase Agreements